Last Updated on

 Head up the mountain and get into the holiday spirit at the Palm Springs Aerial Tramway annual Tree Lighting.
-Join the festivities on Dec 3, 2017.
+Join the festivities on Dec 2, 2019.
 The fun begins at 5:30 pm as a celebrity tree lighter flips the switch and brightens up the Coachella Valley sky.
-Enjoy carols being sung at the mountain station by local choirs during the weekend evenings before Christmas.
+Enjoy carols being sung at the mountain station by local choirs on the weekend evenings leading up to Christmas.

 If its snow you are looking for, the top of the Tramway is where you will find it.
-Snow may be elusive here in Palm Springs, but it’s not out of the question.
+Snow may be elusive in Palm Springs, but it’s not out of the question.
 In fact, there’s even an annual snow guessing contest!
-When the snow does fall, make a trip up the mountain and enjoy cross-country skiing, snowshoeing, or a good old-fashioned snowball fight.
-Whether you visit or not, take place in the snow prediction contest and send in your guess for a chance to win free tickets on the aerial tram!
+When the snow does fall, take the tram up Mt.
+San Jacinto.

 Coming from out of town?
 The Palm Springs area boasts quite a few great resorts that feature family-friendly holiday fun throughout the season.

-The Miramonte Resort and Spa is the perfect complement to your holiday vacation.
+The Miramonte Resort and Spa is the perfect complement to your holiday vacation and a place to experience several Palm Springs Christmas events.
 On our quest to find some holiday cheer in the desert, my daughter and I found more than we had expected.
 We roasted chestnuts, toasted s’mores, decorated cookies, made a craft, wrote a letter to Santa, and Mrs. Claus read books.
 When there wasn’t an activity going on, we spent time in the game room which is suitable for infants to adults.

-The JW Marriott Desert Springs Resort & Spa is hosting some holiday fun this season there will be a life-size gingerbread house inspired by Coachella Valley.
-Join your family on a Gondola Sleigh Ride driven by an Elf and decorated in the holiday spirit – sail through the Venetian-inspired canals!
+The JW Marriott Desert Springs Resort & Spa is hosting some holiday fun this season!
+Most notably, there will be a life-size gingerbread house inspired by the Coachella Valley.
+Join your family on a holiday dressed Gondola Sleigh Ride driven by an Elf – sail through the Venetian-inspired canals!
 A stay at the AAA Four-Diamond resort also includes festive holiday decorations, seasonal menus, pools, golf, and tennis courts.

-Check for availabilities on Family Friendly Hotels in Palm Springs.
+Check for availability of Family Friendly Hotels in Palm Springs.

 Take a self-guided walking tour of Palm Springs’ unique boutique hotels and historic inns, and see why this is an event not to be missed.
 Explore the city’s historic and mid-century modern gems decked out for the holidays.
 The Walk of Inns is a free holiday event; it is also a toy drive to benefit Well in the Desert.
 Please consider bringing an unwrapped toy.
-The 20th annual Inn Walk will be held Thursday, December 14, 2016, from 4-7 pm.
+The annual Inn Walk will be held the second Thursday of December.

-Santa has ditched his sleigh and his reindeer for a Stearman Biplane.
-Landing at 1:00pm December 10, 2017, Santa will bring his big bag of goodies to share with all the good little boys and girls to the Palm Springs Air Museum.
+Surprisingly, Santa has ditched his sleigh and his reindeer for a Stearman Biplane!
+Landing at 1:00pm December 14 & 15, 2019, Santa Claus will bring his big bag of goodies to share with all the good little boys and girls to the Palm Springs Air Museum.
 Don’t forget your camera as you won’t want to miss this unique Santa visit plus enjoy playing in the children’s winter play area.

-The Food Network recently ranked the Indio International Tamale Festival in the top 10 “All American Food Festivals” in the nation!
-With plenty of family activities, the Tamale festival is delicious and fun!
-Dec 2 & 3, 2017.
+The Food Network recently ranked the Indio International Tamale Festival in the top 10 “All American Food Festivals” in the nation.
+With plenty of family activities, the Tamale Festival is delicious and fun!
+Dec 7 & 8, 2019.
 Admission is free.